OpenDAoC/OpenDAoC-Core/Pathing/Detour/README.md

 This project is based on [recastnavigation](https://github.com/recastnavigation/recastnavigation).

-## How to use with DOL
+## How to use with OpenDAoC
-You need to generate navmeshes (navigation meshes) with [Uthgard open source tools](https://github.com/thekroko/uthgard-opensource/tree/master/pathing) or download them from [Amtenael](https://amtenael.fr/pathing.7z) (some zones are missing).
+We recommend generating navmeshes (navigation meshes) with [Uthgard open source tools](https://github.com/thekroko/uthgard-opensource/tree/master/pathing).
+You can also download them from [our old repository](https://gitlab.com/atlas-freeshard/misc/navmeshes) (classic) or from [Amtenael](https://amtenael.fr/pathing.7z) (some zones are missing).

-You can create a "pathing" folder in your DOL folder (where you have DOLServer.exe) and copy the navmeshes.
+Create a "pathing" folder in your server's folder (where you have DOLServer.exe) and copy the navmeshes in it.

-Caution: if you use all navmeshes, you will need at least 5GB of RAM and DOL will be take some time to load.
+Caution: if you use all navmeshes, you will need at least 5GB of RAM and the server will be take some time to load.

 ## Build (Windows)
 This guide will use Visual Studio 2022.